freeminer/freeminer/doc/lua_api.md

 ### `textlist[<X>,<Y>;<W>,<H>;<name>;<listelem 1>,<listelem 2>,...,<listelem n>]`

 * Scrollable item list showing arbitrary text elements
-* `name` fieldname sent to server on doubleclick value is current selected element.
+* `name` fieldname sent to server on double-click value is current selected element.
 * `listelements` can be prepended by #color in hexadecimal format RRGGBB (only).